zion-king/ai-summer-of-code/README.md

 - Adding Streaming Functionality to Your LLM App
 - Introduction to Pydantic & Data Validation
 - Getting Started with Vector Databases
-- Expert Talk >> LLMS in Competition: Introduction to Benchmarking
+- Expert Talk >> LLMS in Competition: Understanding Benchmarking
 - Expert Talk >> Commercial LLMs or Open LLMs?
 Selecting the Right LLM for Your Use Case
 - Projects
 ### Week 2: Prototypes